 \section{More Experiments about Bias Polarity Study}

 We provide the experimental results for exploring the bias polarity which is shown in Table~\ref{tab:BiasPolarityStudy}.
-For the bias type of gender-occupation, we follow \cite{anantaprayoon2024evaluating} to devise datasets for experiments due to the difficulty in automatically extracting data containing this type of bias from existing datasets.
-For the other types of biases, we construct the dataset for experiments by adopting the same methodology as illustrated in Sec.~\ref{sec:2}.
+For the bias features `male with male-biased occupations' and `male with female-biased occupations', we follow \cite{anantaprayoon2024evaluating} to devise datasets for experiments due to the difficulty in automatically extracting data containing these two types of bias features from existing datasets.
+For the other bias features, we construct the dataset for experiments by adopting the same methodology as illustrated in Sec.~\ref{sec:2}.